microbit-sam/microbit-docs/docs/ble/accelerometer-service.md

 ## Introduction

 This Bluetooth service is an optional part of the standard Bluetooth profile for the micro:bit.
 It is a passive service, that can operate transparently in the background as your main program is running.
-It provides live accelerometer data to any connected Bluetooth central mode device.
+It provides live accelerometer data to a connected Bluetooth master device such as a smartphone.
 You do not need to explicitly address an API on the service object to achieve this.

 ## Enabling the Service